The Top 20 Best Movie Wedding Gowns

 This dress is more suited for a beach wedding but having set against the snow makes it feel more romantic.
 Tt features a layered neckline with lace and ruffles.
 The shawl adds a bit more romance to the overall look.

 Gown designed by Coral Gables

 Maggie Carpenter from Runaway Bride

-Reluctant Bride Maggie Carpenter dons a few gowns in the film but it’s the last gown that is the perfect mix of romance and subtly.
-With it’s off the shoulder neckline, a-line silhouette and lovely beading it’s both elegant and charming.
+Reluctant Bride Maggie Carpenter dons a few gowns in the film but it’s the last gown that is the perfect mix of romance and low-key elegance.

 Gown designed by Amsale

 Isolde from Tristan and Isolde